PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: PrivacyMotiv Design and Implementation

-Upon launching the tool, users are allowed to choose from a set of speculative personas.
-This respects their agency and preferences, while also encouraging greater engagement and empathy by letting them explore populations that feel most relevant or compelling (\textbf{\hyperlink{D2}{D2}}).
-The persona preview displayed on this page includes details about their specific vulnerabilities such as refugees, older adults, and gender non-conforming individuals, as well as the types of personal information they care about most, including health data, location, financial status, and more.
+Upon launching the tool, designers are allowed to choose from a set of \textit{vulnerability-centered personas}, respecting their agency while encouraging greater engagement and empathy toward populations most relevant to the tested apps or their own personal experience (\textbf{\hyperlink{D2}{D2}}).
+Each persona preview includes the persona type (e.g., refugees, older adults, and gender non-conforming individuals) and types of personal information they seek to protect, such as health data, location, and financial status.

-PrivacyMotiv displays the analysis results based on the selected persona types on the next page.
-We foreground the detailed persona because designers typically begin their process by clarifying who the user is.
-This step establishes the human context necessary for empathetic engagement and helps frame the subsequent analysis.
-The speculative user journey, privacy harm analysis results, and lo-fi user flows annotated with design diagnoses are then presented.
+On the following page, \textit{PrivacyMotiv} presents analysis results tailored to the selected persona (see~\autoref{fig:Eva_overview}).
+The detailed persona is foregrounded because designers typically begin by clarifying who the user is, establishing the human context necessary for empathetic engagement.
+The speculative \textit{persona user journey} with privacy harm analysis and \textit{persona usage flow} with lo-fi design diagnoses are then presented.